History of Liechtenstein: World War I

 Liechtenstein did not participate in World War I, claiming neutrality.
 However, until the end of the war, it was closely tied to Austria-Hungary due to the customs union between the two countries and was sympathetic to the Central Powers.
 The majority of the Liechtenstein government did not expect the war to last long, thus no food or economic preparations were made for it.
 At the outbreak of the war France, Russia and the United Kingdom interned Liechtensteiners and partially confiscated their assets.
-As a result, the Liechtenstein government made various declarations that the country was neutral and a separate entity from Austria-Hungary.
+As a result, the Liechtenstein government made various declarations that the principality was neutral and a separate entity from Austria-Hungary.

 From September, food deliveries from Austria-Hungary, which Liechtenstein relied on, began to decrease.
 This quickly reduced the initial level of support for the war.
 In addition, Switzerland was pressured by Britain and France to end its food exports to Liechtenstein due to the latter's close ties to Austria-Hungary.
 In response, the Liechtenstein government, led by Leopold Freiherr von Imhof, issued emergency commissions throughout the country on 14 December 1914.
 These commissions aimed to manage the procurement of food and raw materials, now in short supply, and to distribute them to the population.

 Foreign citizens living in Liechtenstein were conscripted into the armies of their respective home countries, primarily Austria-Hungary and Germany, of which 27 did not return.
 In addition, many Liechtensteiners also voluntarily enlisted in both armies, including several members of the house of Liechtenstein.
 In total, 4 Liechtenstein citizens are known to have been killed in the war despite the country being neutral, including Prince Heinrich of Liechtenstein, who is the highest member of the house of Liechtenstein to have been killed in action.
 Three Liechtensteiners were imprisoned for espionage during the war.